daiearth22/test/sales-process/account_management/index.html.md

 1. Sales sends email to support@ with details and time estimate

-1. Support will OTB (OK to book/index.html.md) or ask for more information
+1. Support will OTB (OK to book) or ask for more information

 1. If more information is needed sales will ask it and add to the Zendesk ticket